-Barbell Front Squats
+Barbell Front Squat

 The Barbell Front Squat strengthens the quadriceps, glutes, and core by loading the barbell in a front rack position, promoting a more upright torso during the squat.

-How to do the Barbell Front Squats
+How to do the Barbell Front Squat

 - 01